Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 fn Foo()
 {
-	// "shared_ptr_mt" class contains a "rwlock" primitive to implement safe multithreaded mutation. auto ptr= ust::make_shared_ptr_mt( 66 );
+	// "shared_ptr_mt" class contains an instance of "rwlock" primitive to implement safe multithreaded mutation. auto ptr= ust::make_shared_ptr_mt( 66 );
 	// Take a read lock.
 	auto lock0= ptr.lock_imut();
 	// Take another lock - mutable, while a read lock still exists.
 	// In such case a thread, which needs a mutable lock, waits until other threads have no locks.
-	// But in this case it will wait forever, since current thread also has a read lock. auto lock1= ptr.lock_mut();
+	// But in this case it will wait forever, since current thread also holds a read lock. auto lock1= ptr.lock_mut();
 }